-Water sampling for turbidity will be completed during the first and main dredging campaign of 60,000m3 proposed to be undertaken in 2024 ~1 week before, during and ~1 week after the dredging campaign.
+Water sampling for turbidity will be completed during the first and main dredging campaign of 60,000 m undertaken in 2024 and during the second dredging campaign proposed to be undertaken in 2025 ~1 week before, during and ~1 week after the dredging campaign.
 Prior to dredging, the correlation between TSS and Nephelometric Turbidity Unit (NTU) will be defined such that real-time turbidity measures may be assessed against modelled / predicted TSS contours, using samples collected from the Project area.
 The in-water monitoring program will comprise:

-- monitoring of NTU one week before dredging / disposal activities - monitoring of NTU during dredging / disposal activities on three occasions, on the 2nd, 5th and 10th operational day. - monitoring of NTU one week after the completion of dredging / disposal activities.
+- Monitoring of NTU one week before dredging / disposal activities - In 2024, monitoring of NTU during dredging / disposal activities on three occasions, on the 2nd, 5th and 10th operational day.
+In 2025, monitoring of NTU during dredging activities on two occasions, on the 2nd and 5th operational day. - Monitoring of NTU one week after the completion of dredging / disposal activities (and if plumes are 'evident' on day 5 of the 2025 operation).
 Noting, if plumes are still 'evident' one week after the completion of dredging, post dredging monitoring is to be repeated on week 2, week 3 etc until plumes are no longer 'evident'.
 Plumes are considered 'evident' if TSS has not returned to <80th percentile of background data for the site (or to reference levels).